 When you’re losing teeth it can be frightening.
 While many patients use dentures and removable partial dentures, they have their limitations.
+Dr. Kaur can help by placing implant-supported restorations to restore your natural function.

-The biggest drawback to dentures is the potential for facial collapse.
+The biggest drawback to non-implant-supported dentures is the potential for facial collapse.
 When you remove your teeth, your body begins reabsorbing the minerals in your jawbone to use elsewhere throughout your body.
 The result is a scrunched up face that’s no longer able to even retain dentures.

 Dental Implants Procedure